 We know that Row 111 was built in the 17th century, but whether as one, two, or three dwellings we have no way of telling.
 We do know that at the outbreak of WWII there were 3 families living here, and the yard was a jumble of outhouses, coppers for heating water, and pigeons.
 The area surrounding the Rows was full of malthouses and warehouses.

 The exterior of Row 111 has been restored to show the distinctive zigzag pattern of red and black bricks that were common in the rows.
-Inside you can explore 5 main areas; the parour, east wing, attic, kitchen, and withdrawing chamber.
-One of the most interesting rooms is the parlour, or hall, with a lovely 18th century buffet cupboard built into the wall, and beautifully simple Georgian panelling.
+Inside you can explore five main areas; the parlour, east wing, attic, kitchen, and withdrawing chamber.
+One of the most interesting rooms is the parlour, or hall, with a lovely 18th-century buffet cupboard built into the wall, and beautifully simple Georgian panelling.

 The Old Merchant's House was begun in the early 17th century by a wealthy merchant.
 We do not know the merchant's name, but we do know that the first recorded owner was Henry Lombe, who served as mayor of Great Yarmouth in 1725.